zauberzeug/rosys/docs/getting_started.md

 ![Screenshot](getting_started_01.png){: style="width:60%"}

-## Explenations
+## Explanations

 ### Imports

-The [User Interface](user_interface.md) is build with [NiceGUI](https://nicegui.io).
+The [User Interface](user_interface.md) is built with [NiceGUI](https://nicegui.io).
 The imports must be stated seperately to make it possible to run RoSys without it.

 ### Setup

 As you can read up in the ["Basic Concepts" section](basic_concepts.md) RoSys provides a runtime to manage the actors which operate on the world.
 The command `rosys.ui.configure(ui, runtime)` connects the user interface with the runtime.

 ### Keyboard Control